mayasharma2110/Name-the-element/README.md

 * Used the [jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my style.css file to check for no errors or warnings.
 I did not validate css of the whole website as this included the imported bootstrap files.

+* Used [Jshint](https://jshint.com/) to validate my js files and ensure no warnings or errors.

 ### Lighthouse Validation

 I used [lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome developer tools to check the websites performance in terms of